gbdev/pandocs/content/Joypad_Input.md

 ::: tip NOTE
-Most programs read from this port several times in a row (the first reads used as short delay, allowing the inputs to stabilize, and only the value from the last read actually used).
+Most programs read from this port several times in a row (the first reads are used as a short delay, allowing the inputs to stabilize, and only the value from the last read is actually used).
 :::

 ### Usage in SGB software